Skip to content

 Grooming

-When it comes to grooming, Springer Spaniel dogs can be demanding and need a once-over 2-3 times a week.
-This will help to remove any fur that is shedding and prevent matting.
-Don’t forget to brush their ears too.
-While you’re there, it’s good to give their ears a check.
-Because of their hairy ears Springer Spaniels are prone to ear infections, so you’ll need to clean them gently with a cotton ball.
+Don’t forget to brush and check their ears too.
+Because of their hairy ears Springer Spaniels are prone to ear infections, so you’ll need to regularly clean them carefully.
 A groomer or vet will be able to show you how to do this safely.

 Exercise

-Springer Spaniel dogs have a playful and energetic personality, so you’ll need to exercise them for at least 60 minutes a day.
-This can be split into two 30-minute walks.
 Playing with your dog is also a great way to exercise them.
 They were bred as a gun dog, so are great at retrieving balls.
 The best thing about playing fetch is that you can encourage your dog to get lots of exercise, without having to take much time out of your day.

-Springer spaniels are water dogs, if there is water nearby, your Springer spaniel will be the first to get in it.
+Springer Spaniels are water dogs, if there is water nearby, your Springer Spaniel will be the first to get in it.
 Swimming is a great form of exercise that is gentle on their joints.
 The downside is that you’ll have to live with that wet dog smell, or bath them regularly.

 Training